PrestaShop SEO Friendly URLs – Benefits of Using Slugs in URLs

 The Need to Optimize Slugs in PrestaShop

 PrestaShop has earned an adequate market share in eCommerce solution providers.
 It is a full service platform to set up an online store, where merchants can make available products and segregate them in various categories and product lines.
 To generate revenue, they need visitors and customers, which ultimately create the urge to become user and SEO friendly.
-The URLs are among the major factors that help businesses to get online visibility.
-The social media marketing and SEO strategies often focuses the proper structure and redirection of URLs.
+URLs are among the major factors that help businesses to get online visibility.
+Social media marketing and SEO strategies often focus the proper structure and redirection of URLs.
 Ignoring such factors may result in wastage of valuable marketing resources and time.

 The numeric signs are removed from the product link to make the slugs more effective and meaningful, which makes it a pretty URL.
 The inclusion of numbers and codes in a URL can be a reason behind a negative impression, hence called bad or ugly URLs.